rhythmagency/formulate/pro/index.md

 Currently, this includes a form submission handler that facilitates sending designed emails using Razor view files.

+You can read more about it here: [github.com/Formulate-Pro/Formulate-Pro](https://github.com/Formulate-Pro/Formulate-Pro)

 # Installing Formulate Pro

 You can install Formulate Pro using NuGet (search for "Formulate Pro"): [Formulate.Pro](https://www.nuget.org/packages/Formulate.Pro)